alisdt/online_experiments_course/04_jspsych.rst

 .. code:: javascript

     var variables = [
-        { image: "image1.jpg" },
+        { image: "Dog1.jpg" },
-        { image: "image2.jpg" }
+        { image: "Dog2.jpg" }
     ];

-Make sure that the image filenames match the ones in your code.
+Make sure that the image filenames match the image filenames on the server.
 Now, using one of your image nodes as a template, replace the value for ``stimulus`` with ``jsPsych.timelineVariable("image")``.
 So it should look a bit like this:

 .. code:: javascript